fuzehq/documentation/pages/walkthroughs/payments.md

 ### List Payouts

-To get a list of payouts you can use the following API along with query parameters.
+To get a list of payouts you can use the following API along with the body parameters.

 **Endpoint**